richpauloo/aife/jamstack/etc/methodology.md

 <br>
 ## **Methods and data sources**

-We well completion reports from 943,469 wells from the <a href = "https://data.ca.gov/dataset/well-completion-reports" target = "_blank">California Department of Water Resources</a> (CA-DWR 2018), seasonal groundwater level measurements (CA-DWR 2020) from the year 2019 in the <a href = "https://data.cnra.ca.gov/dataset/periodic-groundwater-level-measurements" target = "_blank">CA-DWR Periodic Groundwater Level Measurement database</a>, and minimum thresholds reported at representative monitoring points specified in GSPs submitted in critical priority basins.
+We use well completion reports from 943,469 wells from the <a href = "https://data.ca.gov/dataset/well-completion-reports" target = "_blank">California Department of Water Resources</a> (CA-DWR 2018), seasonal groundwater level measurements (CA-DWR 2020) from the year 2019 in the <a href = "https://data.cnra.ca.gov/dataset/periodic-groundwater-level-measurements" target = "_blank">CA-DWR Periodic Groundwater Level Measurement database</a>, and minimum thresholds reported at representative monitoring points specified in GSPs submitted in critical priority basins.

 ### **Groundwater level**